lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 repetitive.

 See 32.6.1.4 for when a council is required.
 See 32.6.3.3 if a member was involved in embezzlement of Church funds or property.
+See 32.6.3.4 for misuse of personal data.

 32.6.2.5